-reportable quantity: Any hazardous substance under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the reportable quantity for which is established in Table 302.4 of 40 CFR 302, "Designation, Reportable Quantities, and Notification."
-The discharge of which is a violation of federal statutes and requires notification of the regional U.S. Environmental Protection Agency administrator.
+reportable quantity: Any hazardous substance under CERCLA, the reportable quantity for which is established in Table 302.4 of 40 CFR 302, "Designation, Reportable Quantities, and Notification."
+The discharge of which is a violation of federal statutes and requires notification of the regional EPA administrator.

-representativeness: A measure of a laboratory's ability to produce data that accurately and precisely represent a characteristic of a population, a parameter variation at a sampling point, a process condition, or an environmental condition.
+representativeness: A measure of a laboratory's ability to produce data that accurately and precisely represents a characteristic of a population, a parameter variation at a sampling point, a process condition, or an environmental condition.